-Always use the right word.
-The right word holds no ulterior motive.
+Always be sure to use the right word in a narrative.
+The right word is the word without any ulterior motive.

 Any journalist worth their salt campaigns for freedom of expression.
 They demand it for others, so it is only natural that they should be the first to practice it themselves.
 As for the readers of a newspaper, they have a right to expect that the professional observer providing them with information will loyally share his or her personal point of view on current affairs.
 The commentary is a natural journalistic genre.
 However, a journalist defending his or her values is not a militant in the political sense of the word.
 There is only one sure fire way to guarantee honest news coverage: separating the reporting of facts from the expression of opinion.
 Separate them from one another on the page.
 Physically: write two articles, one devoted to the facts and the other to commenting on those facts.
 Visually: use different fonts and typefaces for the two articles.
 Highlight the difference in the layout: set out the facts first, followed by the commentary; use the headline for the facts and a sub-heading for the commentary.

 The format of the commentary is very important.

 The commentary is an essay about the narration of the facts.
 However, not all essays have the same impact.
 The same is true of commentaries: some commentaries are comprehensive, while others are critical.

 With its short format, the opinion piece favours the use of light or caustic humour in the commentary.
 The shorter the commentary, the greater its impact: “That same morning, Mark Pesos announced to his employees that they were going to have to tighten their belts.
 So why doesn’t he put his hands in his own pockets…?”

 With its longer format, the editorial is better-suited to two other forms of commentary: it offers the reader an argument or a judgement.